liushihao456/symbols-outline.el/README.md

 | S-TAB | symbols-outline-cycle-visibility-globally | Fold/unfold globally                                                              |
 | RET   | symbols-outline-visit                     | Go to the symbol under cursor in the original buffer                              |
 | M-RET | symbols-outline-visit-and-quit            | Go to the symbol under cursor in the original buffer and close the outline window |

+# Customizations

+- `symbols-outline-window-position`: the outline window position.
+Default `right`.
+- `symbols-outline-window-width`: the outline side window width.
+Default `30`.
+- `symbols-outline-no-other-window`: if `t`, the outline side window will not be selected with the `other-window` command.
+Instead, you can switch to the outline window with `symbols-outline-show`.
+Default `t`.
+- `symbols-outline-no-delete-other-window`: if `t`, the outline side window will not be deleted by the `delete-other-windows` command.
+Default `t`.
+- `symbols-outline-collapse-functions-on-startup`: whether to collapse function nodes on startup to hide the parameter nodes.